Mouth breathing: Etymology

-Nasal breathing produces nitric oxide within the body, while mouth breathing does not.
-In addition, the Boston Medical Center notes that the nose filters out particles that enter the body, humidifies the air we breathe and warms it to body temperature.
-In contrast, however, mouth breathing "pulls all pollution and germs directly into the lungs; dry cold air in the lungs makes the secretions thick, slows the cleaning cilia, and slows down the passage of oxygen into the bloodstream."
-As a result, chronic mouth breathing may lead to illness.
+Causes

 In about 85% of cases, it is an adaptation to nasal congestion, and frequently occurs during sleep.
-More specialized causes include: antrochoanal polyps; a short upper lip which prevents the lips from meeting at rest (lip incompetence); and pregnancy rhinitis which tends to occur in the third trimester of pregnancy.
+More specialized causes include: antrochoanal polyps; a short upper lip which prevents the lips from meeting at rest (lip incompetence); and pregnancy rhinitis, which tends to occur in the third trimester of pregnancy.

 Potential effects

+The impact of chronic mouth breathing on health is a research area within orthodontics (and the related field of myofunctional therapy) and anthropology.
+It is classified into three types: obstructive, habitual, and anatomic.